pcmueller/travel-tracker/README.md

 ![Page Demonstration GIF](https://media.giphy.com/media/YhLq8vdNNrDIr8stZg/giphy.gif)

-## Walkthrough
+## Login
-* To login to the page, type in the word 'traveler' + any two-digit number, 1 - 50 (e.g. 'traveler06').
+* To login to the page, type in the word "traveler" + any two-digit number, 01 - 50 (e.g. 'traveler06').
 * Type in the password - `travel2020` - and click the login button.
-* You'll then be taken to the home page and greeted by the name of whichever user's ID you've selected, with that user's travel data displayed.
+* You'll then be taken to the home page and greeted by the name of the user you've selected, with that user's travel data displayed.

 ## Functionality

-// ADD FUNCTIONALITY
+* In the page header, the user's "Annual Travel Costs" are instantly calculated and displayed in the upper right corner.
+* Below that is a "Logout" button, which can be clicked at any time to clear the "traveler" data and return a user back to the login page.
+* In the center is a nav bar with four buttons: Current Trips, Upcoming Trips, Previous Trips, and Pending Trips, each toggling the display of the appropriate collection of "trip cards" below.
+* On the left end of the header is a Travel Tracker company logo, which has been activated as a "Home" button and can be clicked to take the user back to same "My Trips" view displayed on initial page load.
+* Below the header is an interactive "Plan Your Next Adventure" section, through which a user can book a new trip.
+* This section is completely navigable via keyboard, and contains four required input fields:
+  - Select Destination: drop-down menu containing a list of all possible travel destinations, a dynamic list that auto-populates on page load.
+  - Duration Date: drop-down calendar menu allowing a user to select the first date of their trip.
+Since our "trips" dataset is comprised entirely of past dates, the calendar starts in 2019, and the user can book as far out as 2035.
+  -

 ## Installation